tpf/tprf-hugo-site/content/artistic-license-20.md

 ---
-title: "Artistic License 2.0"
+title: 'Artistic License 2.0'
-url:   "/artistic-license-20.html"
+url: '/artistic-license-20.html'
 ---

 Copyright (c) 2000-2006, The Perl Foundation.
 Everyone
 is permitted to copy and distribute verbatim copies of this